nicolasdao/jwt-pwd/README.md

 ````

 Alternatively, there are plenty of websites that generate random key such as [https://keygen.io/](https://keygen.io/) or [https://randomkeygen.com/](#https://randomkeygen.com/).

+## Why bearer tokens stored in cookies are not prefixed with bearer?

+Some libraries (e.g., `axios`) can use the access token stored in a cookie to automatically pass it into the `Authorization` header.
+When they do so, those libraries may add the `Bearer` prefix automatically.
+If the token was already prefixed with `Bearer`, the resulting token passed in the `Authorization` headers with be prefixed twice (e.g., `Bearer Bearer ...`) which would break the server side authentication.

 # This Is What We re Up To
 We are Neap, an Australian Technology consultancy powering the startup ecosystem in Sydney.
 We simply love building Tech and also meeting new people, so don't hesitate to connect with us at [https://neap.co](https://neap.co).